Casa Loma: Exhibits

+Queen's Own Rifles of Canada Regimental Museum

+In 1970, the regimental museum of the Queen's Own Rifles of Canada was moved from Currie Barracks, Calgary to Casa Loma in commemoration of Sir Henry Pellatt and his dedication to the regiment.
+The museum occupies much of the third floor of the building, with records and artifacts on display going back to the regiment's formation in 1860.

 Girl Guide exhibit

 The Girl Guide Exhibit was opened on the second floor of Casa Loma in 1973.
 The relationship between the Girl Guides and Casa Loma extends back to Lady Pellatt, who frequently invited the Girl Guides to her home.
 Their first visit was in 1913, when 250 girls and their leaders toured the conservatories and stables, climbed the circular staircase to the top turret and then were served tea in the Palm Room.
 In March 1914, Lady Pellatt watched the Guides' annual fête from her bedroom window as she was too ill to leave her room.
 Rallies became an annual event at the house.
 Guides also skated on the house's curling rink in winter.
 Girl Guiding events have continued in recent years, including the 75th anniversary and the 100th anniversary celebrations of Guiding in Canada were held at Casa Loma.

 Vintage car exhibition

 As of 2014, the garage and carriage room feature an exhibition of vintage cars from the early 1900s.